blabla1337/skf-flask/markdown/code_examples/php/5-code_example--System_commands--.md

 				//Only after validation do we put the shellcommand into the system() function: system($escaped_command);
 			} else {
+					//Set a log for whenever there is unexpected userinput with a threat level: setLog($_SESSION['userID'],"Possible command injection attack on system function", "FAIL", date(dd-mm-yyyy), $privelige, "HIGH");

 					/*
 					Set counter; if counter hits 3, the user's session must be terminated.
 					After 3 session terminations the user's acount must be blocked.
 					Given the high threat level there will be immediate session termination:
 					*/
 					setCounter(3);

-					//Set a log for whenever there is unexpected userinput with a threat level: setLog($_SESSION['userID'],"Possible command injection attack on system function", "FAIL", date(dd-mm-yyyy), $privelige, "HIGH");
-					die();
+			 		//The die function is to make sure the rest of the php code is not excecuted beyond this point die();

 				  }